Rice Pudding

 Texture and Crunch

-• 1/4 cup Almonds Or use store-bought slivered almond.
+• 1/4 cup Almonds or use store-bought slivered almond.

 • 1/4 cup Raisins